vivekganesan01/k8sClusterVitals/README.md

 {}
 ```

-#### **You can monitor any number of Deployments, StatefulSets, Secrets, and ConfigMaps. k8sClusterVitals will continuously track these resources and report their status via the exposed API endpoint, ensuring that you receive real-time health updates and can take necessary action.
+**You can monitor any number of Deployments, StatefulSets, Secrets, and ConfigMaps. k8sClusterVitals will continuously track these resources and report their status via the exposed API endpoint, ensuring that you receive real-time health updates and can take necessary action.
 The system also supports retries for tracking in case of initial failure.**

----
-## Installation
+## Installation:

 k8sClusterVitals supports both local and cluster deployments.

-Local Deployment
-For local deployment, the following two environment variables are required:
+**For local deployment, the following two environment variables are required:**

 ```
 export KUBE_HOME=${HOME}